Twingate/terraform-provider-twingate/docs/index.md

 from the Twingate Admin Console ([documentation](https://docs.twingate.com/docs/api-overview)).
 Alternatively, this can be specified using the TWINGATE_API_TOKEN environment variable.
 - `http_max_retry` (Number) Specifies a retry limit for the http requests made.
 This default value is 10.
-Alternatively, this can be specified using the TWINGATE_HTTP_MAX_RETRY environment variable
+Alternatively, this can be specified using the TWINGATE_HTTP_MAX_RETRY environment variable.
 - `http_timeout` (Number) Specifies a time limit in seconds for the http requests made.
 The default value is 10 seconds.
-Alternatively, this can be specified using the TWINGATE_HTTP_TIMEOUT environment variable
+Alternatively, this can be specified using the TWINGATE_HTTP_TIMEOUT environment variable.
 - `network` (String) Your Twingate network ID for API operations.
 You can find it in the Admin Console URL, for example:
 `autoco.twingate.com`, where `autoco` is your network ID